python/devguide/runtests.rst

 test
 suite has not reached a point where all warnings have been dealt with and so we cannot guarantee that a bug-free Python will properly complete a test run with ``-W error``).
-The ``-r`` flag to the test runner causes it to run more randomly which helps assert that the various tests don't interfere against each other.
+The ``-r`` flag to the test runner causes it to run tests in a more random order which helps to check that the various tests do not interfere with each other.
+The ``-w`` flag causes failing tests to be run again to see if the failures are transient or consistent.
-The ``-w`` flag causes failures to run again to see if it a transient failure or a consistent one.
-The ``-uall`` flag allows the user of all available resources so as to not skip tests requiring, e.g., Internet access.
+The ``-uall`` flag allows the use of all available resources so as to not skip tests requiring, e.g., Internet access.